tessssssssy/terminal-app/README.md

 How the audience will use the application
 ---
-Users will use the application to plan and then track their
+Users will use the application to create their own exercise plan, log and check off completed workouts and to calculate and monitor their monthly activity totals.

 Application Features
 ---